The Right Lawyer Can Save Your Future

 First Degree Burglary

 A residential burglary, is burglary in the first degree and is a felony.
-The prosecutor must be able to prove that the accused entered the residence with the specific intent to steal property or to commit another felony.
+The prosecutor must be able to prove that the accused entered the residence with the specific intent (or plan) to steal property or to commit another felony.
 The maximum penalty for this offense is six years in prison.
 But if the accused is granted felony probation the maximum sentence is a year in county jail.

 Second Degree Burglary

 Burglary in the second degree can be a felony or a misdemeanor.
-The prosecutor has to be able to prove that the defendant entered a building with the specific intent to steal or commit another crime.
+The prosecutor has to be able to prove that the defendant entered a building with the specific intent (or plan) to steal or commit another crime.

-Attorney Julie Crawford knows how to aggressively pursue every opportunity to seek a lesser charge or a dismissal.
+Our Monterey theft lawyers know how to aggressively pursue every opportunity to seek a lesser charge or a dismissal.
 Early intervention by a brilliant lawyer can make a big difference in the outcome of your case.
 Call The Crawford Law Firm, Inc. at (831) 783-0222.

 Embezzlement/White Collar Fraud